teamxenox/devtocli/README.md

 ![](https://media.giphy.com/media/pO3c8KoeQoUktf9Pmn/giphy.gif)

-You can get top post from Dev.to feed in your terminal using:
+You can get top posts from the Dev.to feed in your terminal using:

 ```
 devto